2022 Marijuana Tax Revenue by State (Map)

 The tax revenue that has definitely attracted the most attention comes from the state of Colorado.
-The figure is truly impressive — the Centennial State has collected over $1 billion dollars in tax revenues from cannabis from the moment its recreational cannabis legislation was signed back in 2012.
+The figure is truly impressive — the Centennial State has collected over $2 billion in tax revenues from cannabis from the moment its recreational cannabis legislation was signed back in 2012.

-What Can Be Done with Tax Revenue from Weed?
+What Can Be Done With Tax Revenue From Weed?

 In general, the advantages of the financial boost are felt on the state and local levels.

-As a result, it is advisable that the states set some money aside for the rainy days.
+Therefore, it is advisable that the states set some money aside for the rainy days.
 Despite the fact that legal weed states can earn huge profits, they are not 100% guaranteed.